 “Everyone is female, and everyone hates it.”

-So begins Andrea Long Chu’s genre-defying investigation into sex and lies, desperate artists and reckless politics, the smothering embrace of gender and the punishing force of desire.
+Females is Andrea Long Chu’s genre-defying investigation into sex and lies, desperate artists and reckless politics, the smothering embrace of gender and the punishing force of desire.

 “Desire deserves a description.
 So does the gender self-loathing of the ‘female’ who is, it turns out, ‘all of us.’
 With these theses, Andrea Long Chu inspires thrilled and dark passions because she has them and because she believes in smart and smarting arguments for them.
 The sentences are alive and veer toward surprise but also toward a tender wish for an easier conventional life for gender.”